iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-26-Coding_From_Scratch_Part_1:_What_is_HTML_and_Building_Your_First_Website-coding.md

 <p>This is a paragraph in my website</p>
 ```

+- save the file on your computer Desktop as _hello-world.html_
 - Double click the hello-world.html file on your Desktop and voila, you have created your first webpage!

 HTML is a block style language written in what they call **tags** that **open and close** like the **&lt;h1></h1>** used and **self enclosing tags** such as the **&lt;hr/>** tag used.
 For a complete list of the different types of HTML tags you can use checkout the link in the _References_ section.